Isaac Quaynor: AFL career

-Quaynor was part of Collingwood's Next Generation Academy and won the goal kicking test at the Draft Combine.
+Quaynor was part of Collingwood's Next Generation Academy and won the goalkicking test at the Draft Combine.
 The club drafted him to their AFL squad with the 13th draft pick of the 2018 AFL draft.
 As Collingwood's first pick of the draft, he wore the number 35 guernsey in his first season.
 Quaynor made his AFL debut in Collingwood's loss against Hawthorn in the 16th round of the 2019 AFL season.
 In the 17th round of the 2020 AFL season, Quaynor was nominated for the AFL Rising Star award.
 In 2021 Quaynor became a regular player in Collingwood's lineup each week.
 In 2023, Quaynor was named in the initial All-Australian squad of 44 for the first time.
 Prior to the 2024 AFL season, Quaynor was named as part of the Collingwood leadership group, being announced as one of Collingwood's vice-captains.

-Playing Adelaide at their home grounds in the 2025 AFL season 1st preliminary final, Quaynor was repeatedly booed by fans.
-Quaynor was believed to be the Collingwood player against whom Izak Rankine used a homophobic slur, leading to Rankine's four-match suspension, ongoing at the time of the match.
+On 16 August 2025, during Collingwood's round 23 match against Adelaide, Adelaide player Izak Rankine reportedly used a homophobic slur against Quaynor.
+The incident prompted an AFL investigation, which resulted in Rankine being suspended for four matches.
+Playing Adelaide at their home grounds in the 2025 AFL season 1st preliminary final later that year, while Rankine's suspension was ongoing, Quaynor was repeatedly booed by Adelaide fans.
+Rankine missed the opening two games of the 2026 AFL season to complete his suspension, thereby missing Collingwood's season opener against Adelaide; however, when the teams met at Adelaide Oval in round 20, Adelaide fans were once again condemned for repeatedly booing Quaynor from the outset of the match, who was coincidentally playing his 150th AFL match.
+In that match, Adelaide squandered a 27-point lead in the second quarter as Collingwood pulled off a 61-point turnaround to win by 34 points.

 Statistics

-Updated to the end of the 2025 season.
+Updated to the end of round 22, 2026.